GiorgosChristodoulou/giorgoschristodoulou.github.io/content/index.md

 1. HINT: A Hierarchical Index for Intervals in Main Memory, Proceedings of the 2022 ACM International Conference on Management of Data (SIGMOD'22).
 [PDF](https://dl.acm.org/doi/10.1145/3514221.3517873)

-2. HINT: A Hierarchical Interval Index for Allen Relationships, to appear at the International Journal on Very Large Data Bases (VLDBJ).
+2. HINT: A Hierarchical Interval Index for Allen Relationships, to appear at the International Journal on Very Large Data Bases (VLDBJ '23).
 [PDF](/George_Christodoulou_VLDBJ.pdf)

+3. SmartCityBus-A Platform for Smart Transportation Systems, Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining (WSDM '23) [PDF](https://dl.acm.org/doi/abs/10.1145/3539597.3575781)

-3. Efficient And Scalable Management Of Interval Data, International Conference on Extending Database Technology (EDBT'23) PhD Workshop.
+4. Efficient And Scalable Management Of Interval Data, International Conference on Extending Database Technology (EDBT '23) PhD Workshop.
 [PDF](/George_Christodoulou_EDBT_PhD_Workshop.pdf)

-4. LIT: Lightning-fast In-memory Temporal Indexing, Proceedings of the 2024 ACM International Conference on Management of Data (SIGMOD'24).
+5. LIT: Lightning-fast In-memory Temporal Indexing, Proceedings of the 2024 ACM International Conference on Management of Data (SIGMOD'24).

 ## Internships